frost-testzone/flashing_instructions/README.md

 ### 2nd method - Through OTA

-- Tap on Settings -> About Phone -> Check for updates and download latest build
+- Tap on Settings -> System -> System updates and download latest build

-- Choose install and let it finish

 - Click on Reboot in OTA updater